-- women constitute a growing proportion of the world's workforce, but consistently earn less than their male counterparts; and - employees with disabilities may have particular needs that should be met, where reasonable, in order to ensure that they have the same opportunities (e.g. for training and advancement) as their peers. - Focus policies, processes and procedures on making gualifications, skill and experience the basis for the recruitment, placement, training and advancement of staff at all levels.
+- Assess the diversities of language, culture and family circumstance that may exist in your workforce.
+For example: - women constitute a growing proportion of the world's workforce, but consistently earn less than their male counterparts; and - employees with disabilities may have particular needs that should be met, where reasonable, in order to ensure that they have the same opportunities (e.g. for training and advancement) as their peers. - Focus policies, processes and procedures on making qualifications, skill and experience the basis for the recruitment, placement, training and advancement of staff at all levels.
 An example diversity, equity and inclusivity policy template is provided below.
 However, you are encouraged to develop a policy that is suitable and reflects your organisational culture.